Olivier Giroud: 2016–18: Euro 2016 runner-up and FIFA World Cup triumph

+2019–21: Post-World Cup victory and Nations League title

 In March 2019, Giroud scored goals in two UEFA Euro 2020 qualifiers against Moldova and Iceland, taking his tally to 35 for France.
-In doing so, he surpassed David Trezeguet to become the nation's third-highest goalscorer of all-time, behind only Thierry Henry and Michel Platini.
-On 8 September 2020, Giroud scored his 40th goal for the French national team, in a 4–2 UEFA Nations League victory against Croatia.
+In doing so, he surpassed David Trezeguet to become the nation's third-highest goalscorer of all time, behind only Thierry Henry and Michel Platini.
+On 8 September 2020, Giroud scored his 40th goal for France in a 4–2 UEFA Nations League victory against Croatia.
 On 7 October 2020, Giroud played his 100th match for France, where he also scored twice in a 7–1 win against Ukraine, giving him 42 goals in his international career to surpass Platini's total and rank second for France.
 On 8 June 2021, he scored twice in a warm-up friendly for the Euro 2020 against Bulgaria, reaching his tally up to 46 goals, thus being only 5 down to French national team top goalscorer Thierry Henry.
+In October, Giroud was part of the French team that won the 2020–21 UEFA Nations League, with France defeating Spain 2–1 in the final.

+2022–24: All-time France top scorer, second consecutive World Cup final, and international retirement

 Giroud was called up to the French squad for the 2022 FIFA World Cup in Qatar; he started as the team's lone striker in their opening match against Australia on 22 November, scoring two goals and equalling Thierry Henry's 51-goal record for France.
-He broke the record and became the national team top scorer after scoring a goal against Poland at the round of 16 on 4 December.

-On 10 December, he scored the winning goal against England, helping France to the Semi Finals.
+He broke the record and became the national team's all-time top scorer after netting a goal against Poland in the round of 16 on 4 December.
+On 10 December, he scored the winning goal against England, helping France reach the semi-finals.
+France lost to Argentina in the final on penalties after a 3–3 draw, with Giroud being substituted near the end of the first half.
+With four goals, he was awarded the tournament's Bronze Boot.

+On 23 May 2024, Giroud announced that he would retire from international football after Euro 2024.
+His final match was a substitute appearance in a 2–1 semi-final defeat against Spain.